-The University of Sussex Research Governance Standard Operating Procedures (2017, p36) states that "regular communication with Cross School Research Ethics Committee Chairs and support staff will ensure that new developments/requirements in ethical review are effectively disseminated".
+The University of Sussex Research Governance Standard Operating Procedures (2018, p.36) states that "regular communication with Cross School Research Ethics Committee Chairs and support staff will ensure that new developments/requirements in ethical review are effectively disseminated".
 Staff are required to keep up-to-date with policy.
 Policy updates are communicated to all staff through Heads of School and Directors of Research and Knowledge Exchange in each school.
-The standard letter of appointment for academic and research staff includes reference to the Code of Practice for Research (2017).
+The standard letter of appointment for academic and research staff includes reference to the Code of Practice for Research (2018).

 A Researcher Development Programme is led by the Doctoral School.
 The Research Governance Officer provides termly workshops on Ethical Review and 'Ethical issues in research' which covers research conduct.
-The 'Ethical issues in research' workshop benefits from an external speaker from the UK Research Integrity Office.

 4. Please outline any actions and activities that have been undertaken to support and strengthen understanding and application of research integrity issues (for example, postgraduate and researcher training, or process reviews).
-The University is planning to deliver a comprehensive programme of training in research ethics for School Research Ethics Officers (SREOs), Cross-School Research Ethics Committee (C-REC) members, research supervisors, research students and research staff using both internal staff and external trainers.

-The University is planning the implementation of a University-wide mechanism for a light-touch audit of projects to review Quality Assurance and Research Integrity in the coming academic year.
+The University is planning the implementation of a University-wide mechanism for a light-touch audit of ethically reviewed research projects in the coming academic year.

-In the course of 2016-17 a detailed review of the University's Research Governance Standard Operating Procedures was undertaken including updates to processes for Sponsorship, information about the Human Tissue Act, guidance on due diligence for applications and insurance for overseas travel for research and the requirements for legal support provided by the Contracts and Intellectual Property Team.
+In the 2017-18 in addition to regular reviews and updates to key Research Governance policies and guidelines, updates were made to guidance on research data management in preparation for the 2018 Data Protection Act.
+A detailed review of the University's Research Governance Standard Operating Procedures was undertaken including updates to processes for Sponsorship, information about the Human Tissue Act, guidance on due diligence for applications and insurance for overseas travel for research and the requirements for legal support provided by the Contracts and Intellectual Property Team.